All TV: History

+2019–2024: Soft launch

 In 2019, Advanced Media Broadcasting System (AMBS) was granted a 25-year legislative franchise extension under Republic Act No. 11253 albeit without President Rodrigo Duterte's signature as the bill lapsed into law after 30 days of inaction.
 The Vera family and AMBS president Andrew Santiago sold AMBS to Planet Cable of real estate magnate and businessman-politician Manny Villar.

 On January 5, 2022, the National Telecommunications Commission (NTC), under the leadership of Gamaliel Cordoba, awarded the frequencies of VHF analog channel 2 and digital channel 16 to AMBS.
 Furthermore, the channel 2 allocation was given a provisional authority to operate for 18 months until the analog shut-off of the country scheduled in 2023.
 These channels were previously used by ABS-CBN under the callsign DWWX-TV.
-ABS-CBN was shut down due to the cease and desist order from the National Telecommunications Commission and Solicitor General Jose Calida on May 5, 2020, and the Congress has denied the renewal of its broadcast franchise on July 10, 2020.
+ABS-CBN was shut down due to the cease and desist order by the National Telecommunications Commission and Solicitor General Jose Calida on May 5, 2020, and the Congress has denied the renewal of its broadcast franchise on July 10, 2020.

 Logo used from June to September 2022, still used as their company logo.

-AMBS Manila began its test broadcast in June 2022.
-TV host Willie Revillame announced on September 1, 2022, that the TV station of AMBS would be named All TV.
+AMBS Manila began its test broadcast on June 27, 2022.
+TV host Willie Revillame announced on September 1 that the TV station of AMBS would name as All TV (aligning with Villar's retail businesses).
 Initially slated for an October 1 debut, the station made its soft launch on September 13, 2022, at 12 noon, with plans of expanding it nationwide at the soonest possible time, as announced by Revillame.
+At the onset of All TV's soft launch, it initially ran an afternoon to late-night schedule from 2:30 to 11:00 pm (PHT) before expanding to a twelve hour schedule by February 2023.